akmandev/laravel-multilingual/README.md

 when you select `path` as the pattern.
 Localized url would be something like this:
 `domain.com/en` or `domain.com/tr`.

-Other options is just for customizing *middleware*.
+The other option is just for customizing *middleware*.
 You can either use `OzanAkman\Multilingual\Middleware\Localize` which is handling redirects or create your own.

 ### Content of the published config file
 ```php